HowTo: pxlBlck – Install and configure the pxlBlck plugin

 pxlBlck platform

 As already mentioned, the pxlBlck plugin is a plugin for the ESPEasy framework.
-So you would first have to flash ESPEasy on your ESP8266 or ESP32.
+You would therefore first have to flash ESPEasy onto your ESP8266 or ESP32.
 The PxlBlck plugin should of course already be included.
-In the following I will simply call the combination of EspEasy framework including pxlBlck plug-in "firmware".
+The combination of EspEasy framework including pxlBlck plugin is simply called "firmware".

 There are basically two ways to get the firmware onto your ESP8266 or ESP32.
-One is described in the article ESPEasy – Compiling firmware, flashing and configuring WLAN access data
+One is described in the article ESPEasy - Compile firmware, flash and configure WLAN access data

-The second possibility is that you flash pre-compiled "binaries" on the ESP8266 or ESP32.
-You can read how this works here: ESP8266 – Flash .bin files under Windows with the “Esptool”
+The second possibility is that you program fully compiled "binaries" on the ESP8266 or ESP32.
+You can read how this works here: ESP8266 - Flash .bin files on Windows using Esptool

-You can find the latest binary in the next section.
+You will find the current binary in the next section.

-In the following list you can find the link to the current release.
-This contains the binaries that you can flash directly to your ESP8266 or ESP32.
+In the following list you will find the link to the current release.
+This contains the binary that you can flash directly to your ESP8266 or ESP32.

 binary: https://github.com/Nerdiyde/pxlBlck/tree/main/plugin/bin

 In the linked folder for the binaries you will find various files for the ESP8266 and ESP32.
-The options used are specified in the file name.
+The options used are indicated in the file name.

 Changelog: You can find the current changelog in the Nerdiy-Git under the following link: https://github.com/Nerdiyde/pxlBlck/blob/main/CHANGELOG.md